sharetribe/just-enough-git/README.md

 Let's try this out.

-Remember that you have now an unmerged branch `edit-description`, which changed the `index.html` file description.
-Let's create yet another branch in which we edit the exact same file and line.
+Remember that you have now an unmerged branch `edit-description`, which changed the description paragraph in `index.html`.
+Create yet another branch in which we edit the description paragraph too.

 ```bash
 git checkout -b resolve-like-rockstar
 ```

-Go and edit the `index.html` file, so that the description block looks like following:
+Edit the `index.html` file, so that the description is following:

 ```html
 <p class="paragraph">This is how you resolve conflicts like a rockstar!</p>